-The latest wellness trends recommend boosting more professional trips that circles around a work-life balance.
+The latest wellness trends recommend boosting more professional trips that circle around a work-life balance.

-The free time is usually grabbed post-office hours or after the shift hours, depending where the person is.
+The free time is usually grabbed during post-office hours or after shift hours, depending on where the person is.

 2. Wellness Retreats

-Wellness retreats mean an opportunity to disconnect with the current environment and a peaceful movement to a new place, submitting to art, meditation, and music.
-It is important to keep the cut-off game high and muster strength to fly over to a new place in search of some peace.
+Wellness retreats mean an opportunity to disconnect from the current environment and a peaceful movement to a new place, submitting to art, meditation, and music.
+It is important to keep the cut-off game-high and muster the strength to fly over to a new place in search of some peace.

 3. Different Schedules

 Trips and vacations are fine.
-But everything returns to the same after – emails, bad boss stories, and what not.
+But everything returns to the same after – emails, bad boss stories, and whatnot.
 Besides stress, monotony is a silent killer as well.
-And if not attended to, it can surely dampen the productivity.
+And if not attended to, it can surely dampen productivity.

 Leaders can make the experience a little lighter by enforcing regulations, supporting flexible timings, changing schedules, switching shift timings, and extending lunch.

 Well, it’s not a secret that many employees kill time in the cafeteria.
 Twist those timings and extend the duration so that employees do not have to hide to do such things.
 A freer workforce has more mental clarity and fewer instances of false guilt traps.